August 27, 2020

 “Sun of the Sitar.”

-Sitar maestro Vilayat Khan’s work is explored in Meeting Rivers’ latest mix — the final instalment in a six-part series by Kam Bhogal and Sach Dhanjal that focuses on Indian classical music.
+Sitar maestro Vilayat Khan’s work is explored in Meeting Rivers’ latest mix – sixth instalment in a multi-part series by Kam Bhogal and Sach Dhanjal that shines a light on Indian classical music.

 “Meeting Rivers began as a project focused on preserving the wisdom and stories of Indian classical musicians from past and present,” Bhogal and Dhanjal share.
 “Our curation focuses on quotes, images, and audio excerpts, with a common narrative in the expression of belief and a connection to something higher.
 We view these as universal sentiments that exist beyond the genre of Indian classical music.”

 “In this episode of our artist profile series, we explore the world of Aftab-a-Sitar (Sun of Sitar), Vilayat Khan, an artist whose uncompromising vision for sound culminated in a new approach to instrumental classical music: the gayaki-ang (style of vocalists) via his innumerable innovations of the instrument and style of playing that departed from the conventions of the time.”